sefirosweb/minecraftLegionWebServer/README.md

 - WEB_CLIENT => Is minecraftLegionWebClient host:port, is used for accept CORS

 ## Usage:
-Start app with `npm start`
+Start the app with `npm start`
-They start listening with port you selected in .env file No need anything else, this app is used for bridge / middleware between bots and front end
+They start listening with the port you selected in the .env file.
+No need for anything else.
+This app is used for bridge/middleware between bots and the front end.

 # TODO
 - Make a robuts documentation